MY LINOCUT PROCESS

 Always, always begin by cutting only what you are absolutely sure will be white.
 If I am making a reduction linocut that will only use one block the knowledge of what needs to be white is crucial as this is the first thing to be cut.
 In a multiblock what may appear to be white may actually be a coloured area on a subsequent block, so keep your wits about you.

 The mantra I keep to and try to pass on is, proof, proof, then proof again.
 If in doubt about the next cut, then proof.
 If you're not sure the 2nd block should be cut - proof.
-I've read many times from printmakers who "appear" to cut a block completely without making a proof to check on the works progress.
-If you work that way then you can never take advantage of things that only appear when you proof.
+I've read many times from printmakers who "appear" to cut a block completely without making a proof to check on the progress of the job.
+If you work that way then you can never take advantage of errors that only become obvious when you print.
 In effect you are simply reproducing a drawing as a print.

 Multiblock

 The first block I create is a key block.
-This block generally contains "all" the information required for all the other blocks.
-Although the key block may in the end not be needed at all and only ever be a template for those blocks.
+This block generally contains "all" the information needed for all the other blocks.
+The key block may, in the end, not be needed at all in the actual printing and only ever be a template for the other blocks.
 The key block should contain the "areas" other colours will create on overprinting, it should show textures and the lines that separate one colour from another.
 I create this key block as if it is a finished work in itself by proofing and checking.
 When finalised the block is used to transfer its information to all the other blocks.

 You can find examples of my multiblock printing methods in many of my process videos.